camicontr/TempPredictAPI/README.md

 # TempPredictAPI

 ## Introduction
 This is the repository for the Next Hour Temperature Prediction API using RNN with GRU units.
-The input is a list with the temperature values of the last 30 hours and the end date of these.
+With the last 30 temperature values, the temperature for the next hour is predicted with a root mean square error of 0.4 °C.

 ## Depedencies
 Dependencies for Docker: